denchp/hugo_site/content/posts/my-change-to-dvorak.md

 I watched a few developers streaming their development on twitch.tv, and a few were simply *amazing* typists.
 My poor self-image of my typing habits rocketed forward in my mind.
 A few of the streamers gave recommendations on how to improve your typing on their personal pages.
 After some review I found that one common theme from their recommendations was to **focus on using the right fingers to strike the right keys every time, all the time**.
 I resolved to try and improve my habits (again).

-*I quickly discovered that I couldn't possibly spend enough time trying to correct my bad habits when I spent 8 hour work days - and 10 hours a week on my own stream - reinforcing my33333333333333333333333333333333333333333333333333333 bad habits.*
+*I quickly discovered that I couldn't possibly spend enough time trying to correct my bad habits when I spent 8 hour work days - and 10 hours a week on my own stream - reinforcing my bad habits.*

 Then I saw a developer streaming his Dvorak set-up.